Student Reflections 2011

 It was a great experience having had a joint partnership with people from UMass Boston working together with them on cardiovascular conditions to include; hypertension and diabetes.
 We had a community screening at Lari health centre in Kijabe area and in that screening I was able to meet with people suffering from different cardiovascular diseases; who at times; some did not know about their health conditions while others knew about their health conditions more on medications; but some were not taking their medications because of lack of funds to buy them or lack of knowledge on the consistency of drugs.

-The Afya Njema Heart and Sole group has been carrying out screenings topic being hypertension and diabetes in the local communities.
-When I actually got to know what the group is about is when I joined their activities.
-We carried out screening in Lari Health Centre along Kijabe area.
-Mostly the group reaches out DM and HtN but we got out to reach out other diseases which turned out to outreach a great number of people suffering from them eg. Arthritis but the group basically is doing a lot but more than the community can expect.
+The Afya Njema Heart and Sole group has been carrying out screenings [on] hypertension and diabetes in the local communities.
+I got to know what the group is about when I joined their activities.
+We carried out screenings in the Lari Health Centre along the Kijabe area.
+Mostly the group reaches out [about] DM and HtN but we got out to reach out [about] other diseases, e.g., arthritis, which turned out to reach a great number of people suffering from [those diseases].
+The group basically is doing a lot but more than the community can expect.

 Positive: The group is doing well for the community around the places of reach.
 The medications given [appear] to be really helping them out, especially painkillers since mostly prevent with pain.